-That town again - Cheltenham hosts the Cheltenham Festival is the biggest jump racing event in the country, and is a brilliant place to drink in the pageantry and pomp of a classic English race meet.
+Cheltenham hosts the Cheltenham Festival , the biggest jump racing event in the country, and is a brilliant place to drink in the pageantry and pomp of a classic English race meet.
 Elsewhere, sport in this part of the world is all about taking part, particularly in the Forest of Dean.
 Walkers will be spoiled for choice, with Offa’s Dyke and Wye Valley - two classic rambles.
 The Forest also has great cycle trails, impossibly picturesque golf courses, archery, mountain boarding and even inland diving.

 Again, the Forest of Dean is the place to start, and there are plenty of wholesome activities to keep the little ones busy.
 Dick Whittington Farm Park will see them getting hands-on with animals, or daring kids can wander among the tree tops at the Go Ape!
 High Wire Forest Adventure at Mallards Pike Lake.
-Kids always love eagles and other birds of prey, so take them to the International Centre for Birds of Prey at Newent where they’ll be able to handle them and check out some fantastic demonstrations.
+Kids will also love the International Centre for Birds of Prey at Newent where they’ll be able to handle the birds and check out some fantastic demonstrations.

 Psst...
 Handy Hints

 For a more active and rewarding break, sign up for a Rural Skills course – from Dry Stone Walling to Coppicing.